 9 of the most memorable moments from the television series Only Fools and Horses

-Only Fools and Horses: The Musical is set to make it West End premiere at the Theatre Royal Haymarket in 2019.
-With Del Boy, Rodney, Grandad and plenty more of the gang, join the Trotters in a show that’s feel-good fun, with plenty of well-known references from the television show thrown in for good measure.
-Take a trip down memory lane as we take a look at some unmissable moments from the 1980’s smash-hit.
+Only Fools and Horses: The Musical is currently entertaining audiences at Theatre Royal Haymarket in 2019.
+Take a trip down memory lane as we take a look at some unmissable moments from the smash-hit 1980s series: Only Fools and Horses.

 “Trig, why do you call me Dave?”